Clemapfel/jluna/docs/manual.md

 The `unsafe` library provides `resize_array`, which takes as its arguments the array, and new size in each dimension, similar to `new_array`.

 For 1d and 2d arrays only, "slicing" (making an array smaller in one or more dimensions) is very fast.
 No allocation is performed when slicing, unlike "growing" an array.
 Furthermore, resizing a 1d array into another 1d array is far more performant than resizing a 1d array into a 2d array.
-In the latter case, the equivalent of `Base.reshape` has to be called, potentially leading the entire array to be re-allocated during the shuffeling.
+In the latter case, the equivalent of `Base.reshape` has to be called, potentially leading the entire array to be re-allocated during the shuffling.

 The newly added values are set to `undef`.
 Recall that Julia-arrays are stored column-first order.
 Expanding a matrix in the x-direction will lead to new values being inserted into each column, potentially corrupting the order of elements.